zammad/zammad-documentation/contributing/start.rst

   they will be used for all versions and only have to be translated once.

-After selecting a project (Documentations or Zammad), you will see different sub-projects and their translation status condensed for all languages.
+After selecting a project (Documentations or Zammad), you will see different sub-projects and their translation status summarized for all languages.
-These overviews may show a quite low translated rate, which is due to the amount of acivated languages.
+These overviews may show a quite low translation rate, which is due to the amount of acive languages.

 Here you can select one of the "components", which is more or less the same as different versions.
-After selecting one of them, you can see the status of translation for the different activated languages, as you can see in the following screenshot with an example from *Documentations > User Documentation (latest)*:
+After selecting one of them, you can see the status of translation for the different languages, as you can see in the following screenshot with an example from *Documentations > User Documentation (latest)*: